michalk-k/Home-Assistant-TimscaleDB/README.md

 GRANT SELECT ON VIEW ltss_energy.cagg_energy_hourly TO public;
 ```

-:bulb: Notice a time zone passed to `time_bucket()` function.
-If the timezone resolved for database is connfigured as desired, passing it in CAGG is not needed.
+:bulb: Notice a time zone passed to the `time_bucket()` function.
+If the timezone resolved for the database is configured as desired, passing it in CAGG is not needed anymore.

 `GRANT` gives read-only access to all connected users.
 TimescaleDB background processes don't need special privileges.
 You, as a view creator (owner), are not limited by any privileges.

 It might be useful to look at the existing CAGG in order to check out its definition.
-It might look a bit different because the Postgresql tranforforms it slghltly.
+It might look a bit different because PostgreSQL transforms it slightly.

 ```sql
 SELECT * FROM timescaledb_information.continuous_aggregates;